 Case study: WWF-UK

-Coca-Cola Great Britain (CCGB), Coca-Cola Enterprises (CCE) and WWF-UK have been working together to secure a thriving future for English rivers since 2012.
-The first three years of the partnership focused on two chalk stream river catchments directly linked to Coca-Cola’s operations – the Nar in Norfolk, source of some of the sugar beet used in Coca-Cola’s drinks made in Great Britain, and the Cray in South London, near to Coca-Cola Enterprises’ Sidcup manufacturing site.
+Coca-Cola Great Britain (CCGB), Coca-Cola European Partners (CCEP) and WWF-UK have been working together to secure a thriving future for English rivers since 2012.
+The first three years of the partnership focused on two chalk stream river catchments directly linked to the Coca-Cola system’s operations – the Nar in Norfolk, source of some of the sugar beet used in Coca-Cola’s drinks made in Great Britain, and the Cray in South London, near to Coca-Cola European Partners’ Sidcup manufacturing site.
 By working closely with farmers, the partnership has replenished more than 280 million litres of water so far.

 About The Coca-Cola Company

-The Coca-Cola Company (NYSE: KO) is the world's largest beverage company, refreshing consumers with more than 500 sparkling and still brands.
+The Coca-Cola Company (NYSE: KO) is a total beverage company, offering over 500 brands in more than 200 countries and territories.
 Led by Coca-Cola, one of the world's most valuable and recognizable brands, our Company's portfolio features 20 billion-dollar brands including Diet Coke, Fanta, Sprite, Coca-Cola Zero, vitaminwater, Powerade, Minute Maid, Simply, Georgia and Del Valle.
 Globally, we are the No. 1 provider of sparkling beverages, ready-to-drink coffees, and juices and juice drinks.
-Through the world's largest beverage distribution system, consumers in more than 200 countries enjoy our beverages at a rate of 1.9 billion servings a day.
 With an enduring commitment to building sustainable communities, our Company is focused on initiatives that reduce our environmental footprint, support active, healthy living, create a safe, inclusive work environment for our associates, and enhance the economic development of the communities where we operate.
 Together with our bottling partners, we rank among the world's top 10 private employers with more than 700,000 system associates.
 For more information, visit Coca-Cola Journey at www.coca-colacompany.com, follow us on Twitter at twitter.com/CocaColaCo, visit our blog, Coca-Cola Unbottled, at www.coca-colablog.com or find us on LinkedIn at www.linkedin.com/company/the-coca-cola-company.